Skip to content

 How it works

-1. _inject_promoted_outputs() runs inside _build_cel_context() when the steps context is non-empty (i.e., there are completed upstream steps).
+1. _inject_promotions() runs inside _build_cel_context() when the steps context is non-empty (i.e., there are completed upstream steps).

-3. For each promoted signal, it looks up the producing step's step_key in the steps context.
+3. For each promoted definition, it looks up the producing step's step_key in the steps context.

-4. It extracts the output value using the signal's contract_key from the step's output dict.
+4. It extracts the value using the definition's contract_key:

-5. If found, it injects the value into signals_dict under the promoted signal_name.
+7. If found, it injects the value into signals_dict under the promoted_signal_name.

 Why it runs on every step

-Promoted outputs are only available after the producing step completes.
-Since different steps may complete at different times (especially with async validators), _inject_promoted_outputs() runs fresh on every step rather than once at the start of the run.
+Promoted values are only available after the producing step completes.
+Since different steps may complete at different times (especially with async validators), _inject_promotions() runs fresh on every step rather than once at the start of the run.

 Example